AlterMannomann/otap/README.md

     SELECT result_text FROM TABLE(otap.otap_generate.schema_tests('MY_SCHEMA'));

+Or ensure that the current schema is the one you want to have test scripts for, then just simply

+    SELECT result_text FROM TABLE(otap.otap_generate.schema_tests);

-You may spool the content to a file, make sure to set heading, paging and other things off the get a working script.
+You may spool the content to a file, make sure to set heading, paging and other things off to the get a working script.
 See [schema_test.sql](./otap_gen/tests/schema_test.sql).
-At the moment you must be the otap user to execute it, not granted to user role currently.

 ## Disclaimer
 Use this software at your own risk.
 No liabilities or warranties are given, no support is guaranteed.
 Any result of executing this software is under the responsibility of the legal entity using this software.
 For details see license.